Chart Color Schemes

 Health performance in Malanda - Yungaburra is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.6 and 7.0% of residents respectively.
-67.0% of residents declared themselves completely clear of medical ailments, similar to the 67.5% across Rest of Qld.
+The most common medical conditions are arthritis and mental health issues, impacting 9.6 and 7.0% of residents respectively.
+67.0% of residents declare themselves completely clear of medical ailments, compared to 67.5% across Rest of Qld.
 The area has 27.6% of residents aged 65 and over (2,721 people), higher than the 25.1% in Rest of Qld.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health